 Yes, I'm the bastage with the boot headed for your southernmost sphincter at ramming speed.
 I'm the one who killed your leprechaun on MDMA who was doing the Macarena to Celine Dion's dulcet vocalizations about belief in the heart going on.
 I'm the one telling you that your desire to be a famous writer is only slightly less common than brown hair.

 The number of fucks the world gives–flying or otherwise–about what you aspire to do is best expressed with a negative integer.
 If give-a-shit for your aspiration were measured on a scale from the floor to the moon, it would barely clear the fibers of your carpet.
 (And not even that if you have shag.)
-If you aspire to scratch your nose, but just talk about how much it itches all goddamned day, people are going to start to treat you like you're a very special caliber of twit, and this is exactly what most aspiring writers do.
+If you aspire to scratch your nose, but just talk about how much it itches all goddamned day long, people are going to start to treat you like you're a very special caliber of jerkwad, and this is exactly what most aspiring writers do.
 The only way to distinguish yourself from an ocean of other aspiring writers is to write.
 Ditch the "aspiring" and earn your "er."
 Until and unless you execute the verb "to write" you aren't really a writer.

 Maybe you're a talker, talking about writing.

 Maybe you're a networker, networking all the people in the writing world.